rodrigoelp/little-stories/Unlikely adventures/41-Chapter-41.md

 *"Hey señorita!
 Wha're jou two laughin at?"* - Sunny's smile shone with the golden light of the early morning, if you are the sort of people waking up at ten past eleven.
 He sat next to Ishmael and leaned back to fill up his large chest with the fresh air of the beach - *"Ah!
 Tis is the life."*

-Ishmael stare travelled from the back of Sunny's back, over his iridescent pearl white wings and finally, he noticed the tore garments, parts of it would receive the term tatters to be precise - *"Not again!
+Ishmael stare travelled from Sunny's back, over his iridescent pearl white wings and finally, he noticed the tore garments, parts of it would receive the term tatters to be precise - *"Not again!
 I repaired that shirt twice this week!"*

 *"Jes, but I don kno wha happen, uh?
 Wan momen I was followin the manta, it turns to the left and I turn to the left, then it dove in and I followed, uh!
 All of the sudden my shirt is burst open.
 Wha're jou goin to do, uh?"* - Sunny gestured reprising the pursuit that eventuated on a tore piece of clothing - *"Tis tings are difficul to avoid.
 Just sayin!"*

-The phonetic symphony of words distorted by years of nature accentuating vows and erasing a few consonants played with Ishmael's listening skills - *"Seriously, you gotta enunciate.
-It is almost impossible to understand you when you are all hyped"* - perhaps it was the comprehension the one getting aggravated with the butchered language - *"And why were you chasing the manta to begin with?"*
+The phonetic symphony of words distorted by years of nature accentuating vows and erasing some consonants here and there, played with Ishmael's listening skills - *"Seriously, you gotta enunciate.
+It is almost impossible to understand you when you are all hyped"* - perhaps it wasn't Ishmael's listening skills after all - *"And why were you chasing the manta to begin with?"*

 *"But to tame it, of coarse"* - Sunny's expression could have been described as an old man missing an instruction manual required to assemble a complex piece of furniture with a bent piece of metal and three thousand screws of different sizes - *"Why else would anyone chase a manta if they don want to tame it?"*